aadamsx/meteor-web-app-test/README.md

 - [x] Could not get middleware to run on exceptions.
 - [x] Could not add a code to sendResult() without the requestor (web-api-user project) hanging.
-- [ ] Could get not get CORS to work.
+- [x] Could get not get CORS to work.

 .

 ## Outstanding:

-- [ ] Add "Web Hooks" on the client to get response status from long-running service.
 - [x] Engineer the auto retrieval of the Bearer token from the Web API.
 - [x] Engineer the storage of Bearer token in order for client to use the Web API.
   - [x] MongoDB storage of Bearer token.
-- [ ] Singleton and Concurrency concepts:
-  - [ ] Singleton: One connection to a database = one module = one class within that module, must all be unique per HTTP request (cannot have one request, stepping on another, by overwriting the next).
-  - [ ] Concurrency: Web App must be able to handle concurrent HTTP requests reading from and writing to a database.
 - [x] Middleware that only runs for a particular route.
 - [x] Ability to retrieve data from multiple databases.
 - [x] Added login token ability (instead of user name and password)